HISTORY OF THE 1ST MOON LANDING: APOLLO 11

 It was not until May 5, 1961, that Alan Shepard became the first American into space and back, just 23 days after Gagarin became the first human to do so.
 Less than a year later, John Glenn would be the first American to orbit the Earth.

-The Apollo mission had followed first the Mercury program which had sent individual astronauts into space.
-Then the Gemini program send two astronauts at a time into space.
+The Apollo mission had followed the initial Mercury program, which had sent individual astronauts into space.
+Then the Gemini program sent two astronauts at a time into space.
 The Apollo program had three crew and went on to send five more crewed missions to the moon, ending with the completion of the Apollo 17 mission.

 The Apollo 11 launch started at the Launch Control Center.
 The astronauts rode an elevator up 320 feet to the ingress of the spacecraft.
 Altogether it weighed 6.5 million pounds.
 After lift-off it climbed:

-- Apollo 11 arrived at the moon 4 minutes early
+- Apollo 11 arrived at the moon 4 minutes ahead of schedule.

 On July 20, five days out, they undocked the Lunar Module (LM) from the Command Module.
 They had traveled roughly 240,000 miles in just 76 hours inside a cramped, 12-foot-diameter cabin.
 The LM descended to the lunar surface.
 As it touched down on television, these words were heard: